poanetwork/token-wizard/README.md

 ## Support

-If you are having any issues while using the Token Wizard DApp, please create a "New Issue" on it's [Github Issues section](https://github.com/poanetwork/token-wizard/issues).

-Join the Poa Network Forum at [https://forum.poa.network/](https://forum.poa.network/)
+This open source software is currently unsupported.
+You can create an issue in the in the [Github Issues section](https://github.com/poanetwork/token-wizard/issues) and members of the open-source community may respond.

 ## Disclaimer

 The software is in Beta stage.

 Token Wizard is constantly under active development.
 The “Beta” labelling implies that while the core features of the software have been implemented, bugs and issues may still remain undiscovered until this phase of testing is complete.
 As such, Token Wizard may experience the following issues, but not limited to, during usage:

-- lost of tokens/funds from incorrect configuration;
+- loss of tokens/funds from incorrect configuration;
 - unexpected delays;
 - unexpected visual artifacts.